jkgajera/snippets/Truncate-Text-Show-Hide/README.md

 # Truncate Text Show/Hide

+When copy has more then three lines so that copy will truncate and show in three line with the CTA "Show More".
+That CTA click on show full text & CTA copy will be replaced with the "Show Less"

 ## Html Code

 It's Tested in Chrome, Firefox, Safari, EDGE & Internet Explorer.
 As well as tested in relative tablet and mobile devices